xinzhel/LLM-Agent-Survey/README.md

   - Unpublished papers are marked with 💡 and will be updated upon publication.
   - Paper Reviews: The paper links to OpenReview (if available) are alwasy given.
 I often learn much more from and resonate with many reviews about the papers and evaluate some rejected papers with the reviews.
 (That's why I always like NeurIPS/ICLR papers).
 - **Exhasutive Review on [Search Workflows](https://github.com/xinzhel/LLM-Search)**
-    - A corresponding survey on TMLR 2025: [A Survey on LLM Test-Time Compute via Search: Tasks, LLM Profiling, Search Algorithms, and Relevant Frameworks](https://arxiv.org/abs/2501.10069)
+    - A corresponding survey on TMLR 2025: [A Survey on LLM Test-Time Compute via Search: Tasks, LLM Profiling, Search Algorithms, and Relevant Frameworks](https://openreview.net/forum?id=x9VQFjtOPS)

-> From Apr 2025, I will not actively update this repo since my recent research focuses on (LLM Inference via Search)(https://github.com/xinzhel/LLM-Search), since the algorithms/workflows contain less heuristic and delibrate design while generally applicable.
-Also, with the limited energy as a solo work, putting all the energy can help me deliver better work to the community.
-Hopefully I can find a professional team later to work more ambitious.
+> From Apr 2025, I will not actively update this repo since my recent research focuses on [LLM Inference via Search](https://github.com/xinzhel/LLM-Search).
 But I am sure that you can follow some actively updated repos below for the latest papers.
+Here is some reason for my transfer: 1) the algorithms/workflows contain less heuristic and delibrate design while generally applicable.
+2) with the limited energy as an individual researcher on inference-time workflows/agents, I do not have enough energy to discover the details of newly published work in this general field.
+Putting all the energy on LIS can help me maintain the quality of my work delivered to the community.
+Hopefully I can find a professional team later to work more ambitiously.

 Other Github Repositories summarize related papers with less constrained selection criteria:
 * [AGI-Edgerunners/LLM-Agents-Papers](https://github.com/AGI-Edgerunners/LLM-Agents-Papers?tab=readme-ov-file)<a href="https://github.com/AGI-Edgerunners/LLM-Agents-Papers?tab=readme-ov-file"><img src="https://img.shields.io/github/last-commit/AGI-Edgerunners/LLM-Agents-Papers?color=blue" alt="Github"></a>